vanHeemstraSystems/microservices-management-headstart/README.md

-# microservices-management-headstart
+microservices-management-headstart
-Microservices Management - Headstart
+# Microservices Management - Headstart

+Based on "DeployHub" at https://www.deployhub.com/

+Based on "Ortelius" at https://ortelius.io/